Library Mission

 Vision Statement

-More knowledgeable than any one person
+More knowledgeable than any one source — powered by a team of experts.

 Values Statement